devonfw-forge/devon4flutter-non-bloc-arch/pages/210-Statemanagement-Solutions.md

 ## Introduction

-Other then many mobile development frameworks, Flutter [(Flutter Dev Team 2018h)](https://flutter.dev/) does not impose any kind of architecture or statemanagement solution on it’s developers.
-This open ended approach has lead to multiple statemanagement solution and a hand full of architectural approaches spawning from the community.
+Other then many mobile development frameworks, Flutter [(Flutter Dev Team 2018h)](https://flutter.dev/) does not impose any kind of architecture or State Management solution on it’s developers.
+This open ended approach has lead to multiple State Management solution and a hand full of architectural approaches spawning from the community.
 Some of these approaches have even been indorsed by the Flutter Team itself [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
-I will now showcase the three most popular statemanagement solution briefly to explain why I ended up choosing the BLoC Pattern [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE) in combination with a layered architecture for this guide.
+I will now showcase the three most popular State Management solution briefly to explain why I ended up choosing the BLoC Pattern [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE) in combination with a layered architecture for this guide.

 ## Example App State

-I will showcase the statemanagement solutions using one example of *App State* from the Wisgen App [(Faust 2019)](https://github.com/Fasust/wisgen).
+I will showcase the State Management solutions using one example of *App State* from the Wisgen App [(Faust 2019)](https://github.com/Fasust/wisgen).
 We have a list of favorite wisdoms in the Wisgen App.
 This State is needed by 2 parties:

 1. The ListView on the favorite page, so it can display all favorites
 2. The button on every wisdom card so it can add a new favorite to the list and show if a given wisdom is a favorite.